 The HHS Journal features articles about Hardwick history.
 In every issue, the first article carries news of Society activity, but the rest of the Journal describes or analyses something about historical people, places, or events in Hardwick.
 The editor assumes that the topics in the Journal may never attract serious research again, so she insists on as much documentation as possible to assure readers that they can rely on the veracity of what they read.

-The Board of Directors has decided to publish issues of the Journal up to a year from the most recent volume, i.e., at the end of Volume 11, we will make Volume 10 available.
-The Board has also included a Table of Contents and an Index which cover the entire life of the publication.
-The reader can search either document using the Control F (Intel) or Command F (Apple) function of a computer keyboard or through the magnifying glass icon on a mobile device.
+The Board of Directors has decided to publish issues of the Journal up to two years from the most recent volume, i.e., at the beginning of Volume 13, we will make Volume 11 available.
+The Board has also included two Tables of Contents — Volumes 1-10 and Volumes 11-12 — and an Index which covers the entire life of the publication.
+The reader can search any of these documents using the Control F (Intel) or Command F (Apple) function of a computer keyboard or the magnifying glass icon on a mobile device.
 To buy a copy of issues not posted on the website, contact us – info@ hardwickvthistory.org.